Hp092/Autonomous-Human-Following-Mobile-Robot/project/report2.md

 # Autonomous Human-Following Mobile Robot

 **Course:** RAS 598 — Mobile Robotics
-**Platform:** TurtleBot 4
+**Platform:** TurtleBot 4 with iRobot Create 3 base
 **Sensors:** OAK-D RGB camera, 2D LiDAR
 **Software:** ROS 2 Jazzy
 **Team:** Harsh Padmalwar, Atharv Kulkarni

 ---

 ## Overview

 In this project, we built an autonomous human-following mobile robot using a TurtleBot 4.
-Our robot detects a person in the camera feed using YOLO, estimates the target’s distance and heading, and commands the base to move toward the person while maintaining a safe following distance.
+Our robot detects a person in the camera feed using YOLO, estimates the person’s distance and heading, and commands the base to move toward the detected person while maintaining a safe following distance.

-Our project has moved well beyond the original Milestone 1 concept.
-The current implementation is organized around four active custom ROS 2 nodes:
+Our implementation has moved well beyond the original Milestone 1 proposal.
+The current runtime pipeline is built around four active custom ROS 2 nodes:

 - `target_tracker.py`
 - `follow_controller.py`
 - `safety_supervisor.py`
 - `person_follower.py`

-We now have a hardware-tested pipeline.
-The TurtleBot is able to detect a person and move toward them.
-The main limitation at this stage is that while moving forward, the robot can still drift in heading, which causes the detected person to move out of the camera view.
-Once that happens, the robot stops moving forward and enters search behavior.
-Improving this heading-centering behavior is one of our main goals for Milestone 3.
+At this stage, the robot can detect a person and move toward them on hardware.
+The main issue that still remains is heading regulation during forward motion.
+While approaching a person, the TurtleBot can drift sideways, which causes the person to move out of the camera view.
+Once the target leaves the frame, the robot stops forward motion and enters search behavior.
+Fixing this centering and search behavior is one of our main Milestone 3 goals.

 ---